Rahuls66/Python-DataCampEssentials/README.md

-This repository contains essential DataCamp Exercises.
+This repository contains dump of essential DataCamp Exercises solutions.